UselessJoy/moonraker/docs/configuration.md

 #   The name of the primary branch used for release code on this repo.
 This
 #   option allows clients to specify 'main', or their own unique name, as
 #   the branch used for repo validity checks.
 The default is master.
+virtualenv:
+#   An optional path to the virtualenv folder for Python Applications.
+For
+#   example, Moonraker's default virtualenv is located at ~/moonraker-env.
+#   When a virtualenv is specified Moonraker can update its Python
+#   dependencies when it detects a change to the requirements file.
+The
+#   default is no virtualenv.
 env:
+#   *** DEPRECATED FOR NEW CONFIGURATIONS - USE the 'virtualenv' OPTION ***
+#
 #   The path to the extension's virtual environment executable on disk.
 For
 #   example, Moonraker's venv is located at ~/moonraker-env/bin/python.
 #   The default is no env, which disables updating python packages.
 requirements:
 #  This is the location in the repository to the extension's python
 #  requirements file.
 This location is relative to the root of the repository.
-#  This parameter must be provided if the "env" option is set, otherwise it
+#  This parameter must be provided if the 'virtualenv' or 'env' option is set,
+#  otherwise it must be omitted.
+system_dependencies:
+#  A path, relative to the repository, to a json file containing operating
+#  system package dependencies.
+Application developers should refer to the
+#  "System Dependencies File Format" section of this document for details on how
-#  should be omitted.
+#  this file should be formatted.
+The default is no system dependencies.
 install_script:
+#  *** DEPRECATED FOR NEW CONFIGURATIONS - USE the 'system_dependencies' OPTION ***
+#
-#  The file location, relative to the repository, for the installation script.
+#  The file location, relative to the repository, for the installation script
+#  associated with this application.
+Moonraker will not run this script, instead
-#  The update manager parses this file for "system" packages that need updating.
+#  it will parse the script searching for new "system" package dependencies that
+#  require installation.
+Packages in the script must be defined as follows for
+#  Moonraker to successfully parse them:
+#      PKGLIST="packagename1 packagename2 packagename3"
+#      PKGLIST="${PKGLIST} packagename4 packagename5"
+#
+#  Note that the "packagenameX" items in the example above should be the names
+#  of valid system packages.
+The second line in the example is optional and
+#  additional lines in the same format may be added.
+#
-#  The default is no install script, which disables system package updates
+#  The default is no install script.
 enable_node_updates:
 #   When set to True, Moonraker will assume that this repo relies upon node
 #   and will attempt to execute "npm ci --only=prod" when it detects a change
 #   to package-lock.json.
 Note that if your project does not have a
 #   package-lock.json in its root directory then the plugin will fail to load.
 #   Default is False.
-host_repo:
-#   The GitHub repo in which zipped releases are hosted.
-Note that this does
-#   not need to match the repository in the "origin" option, as it is possible
-#   to use a central GitHub repository to host multiple extension builds.
-As
-#   an example, Moonraker's repo hosts builds for both Moonraker and Klipper.
-#   This option defaults to the repo extracted from the "origin" option,
-#   however if the origin is not hosted on GitHub then this parameter must
-#   be provided.
 is_system_service: True
 #   This should be set to False for repos that are not installed as a service
 #   or do not need to restart a service after updates.
 This option sets the